Support us | Visit us | Contact us

 This scheme is for world-class scientists who would benefit from a period of long-term support to allow them to focus on research and collaboration based at an institution in the UK.

 Sir Alan Lloyd Hodgkin OM KBE FRS (1914-1998) was appointed as a Royal Society Research Professor in 1952.
 He was later awarded the Nobel Prize in Physiology or Medicine and became President of the Royal Society (copyright Godfrey Argent Studio).

-• The Royal Society Wolfson Research Professorship in Physics or Chemistry at the interface with Biology• The Royal Society GSK Research Professorship in Molecular aspects of Medicine• The Royal Society Noreen Murray Research Professorship in NeurobiologyThese prestigious posts provide long-term support for internationally recognised scientists of outstanding achievement and promise.
-Previous holders of Royal Society Research Professorships include six Nobel Laureates and five Presidents of the Royal Society.
+• Royal Society Wolfson Research Professorship in Physics or Chemistry at the interface with Biology• Royal Society GSK Research Professorship in Molecular aspects of Medicine• Royal Society Napier Research Professorship to ascertain the cause of cancer, including any corresponding allied disease and the means of prevention, cure and alleviation.These prestigious posts provide long-term support for internationally recognised scientists of outstanding achievement and promise.
+Previous holders of Royal Society Research Professorships include Nobel Laureates and Presidents of the Royal Society.